 Portal Environmental Tracking System ('PETS')

 The system has been developed to streamline the current permitting processes involved in applying for chemical permits and requests for Directions under the current environmental legislation that cover a wide range of offshore activities.
-BEIS have also integrated a number of other subsidiary applications, some of which were previously paper-based, into the new system.
+OPRED have also integrated a number of other subsidiary applications, some of which were previously paper-based, into the new system.

 The new PETS system seeks to integrate the old style PON15 applications under one centralised Master Application Template (‘MAT’) which will be applied for under the following activity headings: